jkwrbcc/NONOS/README.md

 ## Acknowledgements
-The implementation of CoST relies on resources from the following repositories, we thank the original authors for open-sourcing their work.
+The implementation of NONOS relies on resources from the following repositories, we thank the original authors for open-sourcing their work.
 - https://neurodsp-tools.github.io/neurodsp/
 - https://github.com/fooof-tools/fooof